kantooon/ScheduleViewer/README.txt

 8. Add flightplans
 9. Perform the above operations for airline fleets and aircraft
 10. Check schedules and insert missing aircraft into the aicraft table
-11. Check liveries and display their status in the fleets tab.
+11. Check model-livery availability and display their status in the airline fleets tab
 12. Export aircraft conf files.
 13. Export complete XML flightplans
+14. View airport statistics / airline hubs
+15. Preview aircraft model with livery in FGViewer
+16. Show the complete aircraft fleet of an airline

 Requirements: